Error management theory: Reciprocity

 Another explanation that removes overperception and underperception from the picture is how males and females reciprocate the perceived interest in one another.
 Evidence from speed dating shows that a partner's level of attraction for an individual, influences the individual's own interest in that particular partner.
 Unlike the "fox and the grapes" approach, which explains how underperception occurs in men as a means of face-saving, reciprocity reflects a real shift in the level of interest in a partner as a result of returning the perceived interest.

 Other examples

 Similar examples can also be seen in the judgment of whether a noise in the wild was a predator when it was more likely the wind—humans who assumed it was a predator were less likely to be attacked as prey over time than those who were skeptical.
 This is similar to the animistic fallacy.

 Smoke detectors are designed with this theory in mind.
-Since the cost of a Type I error (false positive, e.g. a nuisance alarm) is much lower than the cost of a Type II error (false negative, e.g. an undetected fire that could burn a house down), the sensitivity threshold of a smoke detector is designed to error on the side of Type I errors.
+Since the cost of a Type I error (false positive, e.g. a nuisance alarm) is much lower than the cost of a Type II error (false negative, e.g. an undetected fire that could burn a house down), the sensitivity threshold of a smoke detector is designed to err on the side of Type I errors.
 This explains why nuisance alarms are relatively common.